What’s new in small cell lung cancer research?

 An imaging test called virtual bronchoscopy uses CT scans to create detailed 3-D pictures of the airways in the lung.
 The images can be looked at as if the doctor were actually using a bronchoscope.
 There are benefits and drawbacks to this approach.
 But it may be a useful tool in some cases, such as in people who might be too sick to get a standard bronchoscopy.
 This test will likely be used more often as the technology improves.

-Many clinical trials are being done to see if newer combinations of chemo drugs are safer and more effective.
+Clinical trials are being done to see if newer combinations of chemo drugs are safer and more effective.
 This is especially important in patients who are older and have other health problems.
 Doctors are also searching for better ways to combine chemo with radiation and other treatments.

 Some new chemo drugs have shown promise in early studies and are now being tested in larger clinical trials.